eric-p-hutchins/zig-webenc/README.md

 * decode(input), in §7.2
 * decode(input, options), in §7.2
 * decoder
-* definition of, in §4.1
   * dfn for TextDecoderCommon, in §7.1
 * do not flush, in §7.2
 * encode, in §6.1
 * encode(), in §7.4